-Rick directs Hill Investment Group's advanced planning and client services.
-He actively adds value to clients' lives through his expertise on a variety of areas, including rebalancing, tax management, asset location, and Monte Carlo analysis.
+Rick directs Hill Investment Group’s advanced planning and client services.
+He actively adds value to clients’ lives through his expertise on a variety of areas, including wealth planning, tax and risk management, and Monte Carlo analysis.

 A graduate of Wake Forest University and the Wharton School of Business, Rick began helping people achieve their financial goals in 1967, when he started his first job as a stock broker.
 After three years, he left the brokerage business and joined Anheuser-Busch in St. Louis, holding management assignments in the corporate finance, international treasury, and capital planning areas.
 He rose to the level of Assistant Treasurer.

-After leaving AB in 1998, Rick's passion for evidence-based investment management came full circle, as he joined a very successful investment firm as a Senior Advisor.
+After leaving AB in 1998, Rick’s passion for evidence-based investment management came full circle, as he joined a very successful investment firm.
 In the years that followed, he earned his Certified Financial Planning (CFP) certification, then partnered with Matt Hall to launch Hill Investment Group in June of 2005.
 He has found this work more rewarding than he could have imagined.

-My wife Lynn and I have two grown children — and two wonderful grandchildren.
+My wife, Lynn, and I have two grown children — and two wonderful granddaughters.

 I’m an expectation setter.
 I find that setting and managing expectations — whether working with a client or managing something in my family life — has endless benefits.

-Humble people who do significant things no one knows about.
+Humble people who do significant work that no one knows about.

 “Close-up with Rick Hill,” St. Louis Post-Dispatch, September 2008

-In 2008, I was fortunate to be one of four Missourians named to Worth magazine's list of the Top 250 Wealth Advisors in the country.
+In 2008, I was one of four Missourians named to Worth magazine’s list of the Top 250 Wealth Advisors in the country.

-We greatly enjoyed traveling with other couples to Scotland, Ireland, Italy, and France.
-And in 2008, I went with my son to an NCAA Final Four game on a Monday night, and we were watching the Masters in Augusta the next day.
+My wife and I have enjoyed traveling with other couples to Canada, Scotland, Ireland, Italy, and France.
+And in 2008, I went with my son to the NCAA Final Four game in San Antonio on a Monday night (Kansas won), and the next day we were walking the hills at the Masters in Augusta (Immelman won).

 Dependable, good sense of humor, and a good dancer (for a male).

 Happy and healthy.
-Happy means I'm living up to my potential and achieving my goals.
-Healthy means exercising and being able to play with our grandkids.
+Happy means I’m living up to my potential and achieving my goals.
+Healthy means exercising and eating right so I have more energy to play with my grandkids.